How to have a sustainable Christmas in 2022

 'Tis the season to be jolly'...but sometimes it's hard to see the jolly aspect of this if you wander into any shopping centre.
-Frazzled shoppers laden with shopping bags, clutching the hands of grumpy children, not my idea of fun.
+Frazzled shoppers laden with shopping bags, clutching the hands of grumpy children is definitely not my idea of fun.

 Is it time to take stock and possibly approach the Festive season differently?
 One which might be less stressful but also be more environmentally friendly?
 Could you save money too?
 Here's our top tips on how to have a more sustainable Christmas in 2022:

 There's no doubt that the best way that we can have a positive impact at Christmas from an eco-living / sustainable living point of view is actually easy.